AlexArcPy/registrant/readme.md

     If you need to produce HTML reports fairly often and performance does matter to you, try to leave out some of the report options to save time.
 You could, for instance, skip reporting indexes and subtypes for every table and feature class if you have a large number of datasets in your geodatabase.

+* I have no Esri software and no GDAL/OGR installed.
+Can I generate the report of my SQL Server/Oracle/MySQL/PostgreSQL/etc database anyway?

+    No, you cannot because the package expects to be able to pull all the information about the tables and columns using either `arcpy` which comes with ArcGIS software or OGR which comes together with GDAL Python bindings.
+However, there are many other programs that will be able to generate the schema report among many other things.
+Take a look at [SchemaSpy](http://schemaspy.org/sample/index.html), for instance.

 ### Report contents

 * General geodatabase overview